-How to get to and around Angkor Wat
+How to Get to Angkor Wat and More Information on Angkor

-See our practical Guide to Experiencing Angkor Wat and the Angkor Temples, which contains lots of detail on when to visit, how to get there and around, ticket prices, using guides versus exploring independently, the tour companies we liked most of those we tested out, what to do and see, and where to eat and drink.
+See our practical Guide to Experiencing Angkor Wat and the Angkor Temples, which contains lots of detail on how to get to Angkor Wat and how to get around Angkor Archaeological Park, when to visit, ticket prices, using guides versus exploring independently, what to do and see, and where to eat and drink.

-If you’re interested in visiting more off-the-beaten-track temples, see our story on Exploring the Lost City of Mahendrapavarta at Mount Kulen.
-We have more stories to come on other lesser-visited temples, from Beng Mealea to Koh Kor.
+If you’re interested in visiting more off-the-beaten-track temples, see our story on Exploring the Lost City of Mahendrapavarta at Mount Kulen and our guide to Cambodia’s lesser visited temple sites, such as Banteay Chhmar and Sambor Prei Kuk.

 You should also find these posts helpful: an Archaeologist’s Guide to Angkor Archaeological Park (an interview with archaeologist Dr Damian Evans) and How to Get the Most out of the Angkor Archaeological Sites (part two of that interview).